ceavinrufus/ceavinrufus/README.md

 Hey there 👋

-I’m Ceavin Rufus, a junior front-end engineer, self-proclaimed designer who specializes in front-end development.
+I’m a junior front-end engineer, self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?
 [Check out my portfolio.](https://ceavinr.netlify.app/)
 <!--